oracle-livelabs/converged/obaas/microtx/microtx.md

     }</copy>
     ```

    Create a new Java file called `JournalRepository.java` in `src/main/java/com/example/accounts/repository` and define the JPA repository interface for the Journal.
-You will need to add one JPA method `findJournalByLraId()` to the interface.
+You will need to add one JPA method `findJournalByLraIdAndJournalType()` to the interface.
 Here is the code:

     ```java
     <copy>package com.example.accounts.repository;